greenaj/node-frontend/README.md

 ## How to use

-_Most of the documentation below comes from the original project, being created by the origin author:_
+_Most of the documentation below comes from the original project, being created by the original author:_

 ### Previous steps